sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/the-list-function-and-practical-uses-of-array-destructuring-in-php.md

 ---
 title: The List Function & Practical Uses of Array Destructuring in PHP
-date: 15/05/2017
+date: 2017-05-15
 era: PHP 7.1

-description: PHP 7.1 introduced a new syntax for the `list()` function.
+description: "PHP 7.1 introduced a new syntax for the `list()` function.
 I've never really seen too much `list()` calls in the wild, but it enables you to write some pretty neat stuff.
-This post is a primer of `list()` and it's PHP 7.1 short notation, and an overview of some use cases I've been applying them to.
+This post is a primer of `list()` and it's PHP 7.1 short notation, and an overview of some use cases I've been applying them to."
 ---

 PHP 7.1 introduced a [new syntax](https://wiki.php.net/rfc/short_list_syntax) for [the `list()` function](http://www.php.net/list).
 I've never really seen too much `list()` calls in the wild, but it enables you to write some pretty neat stuff.